 Excel Formulas Not Calculating Automatically (6 Possible Solutions)

-While the Calculation Options feature is Manual, if you change any data then the Excel formulas are not calculating automatically.
+If the Calculation Options feature is set to Manual, Excel formulas will not calculate automatically.

 2-Choose the Manual option